IonicaBizau/github-stats/README.md

 This project is under the [`git-stats`](https://github.com/IonicaBizau/git-stats) umbrella. `git-stats` tracks your local commits and the visualization is similar. :sparkle:

+[`github-profile-languages`](https://github.com/IonicaBizau/github-profile-languages) provides the same pie chart visualization, but in browser (for users and repositories).

 ![github-stats](http://i.imgur.com/JFNQxbv.png)

 ## Installation